Learn about the research happening in the Wellington Faculty of Science, New Zealand’s leading hub of science research.

 Te Herenga Waka—Victoria University of Wellington’s commitment to world-class scientific research has positioned it first among New Zealand universities.

 Research is fundamental to the activities of all Schools and Centres in the Wellington Faculty of Science.
-The content of our undergraduate programmes is informed and kept current by the research of staff in each School.
+The content of our teaching programmes is informed and kept current by the research of staff in each School.

 Postgraduate students are a key part of the research conducted at Te Herenga Waka—Victoria University of Wellington.
 Many postgraduate students carry out work that leads to scientific breakthroughs, and their work is regularly presented at international conferences and in peer-reviewed international journals.
 The Schools within the Wellington Faculty of Science offer postgraduate students a wide variety of options for study in their chosen field.
-Honours, Master's and PhD students all conduct varied and interesting research, with the support and supervision of academic staff.
+Honours, Master's, and PhD students all conduct varied and interesting research, with the support and supervision of academic staff.

 - Earth Sciences was ranked first among New Zealand universities for research quality.